Robbing Banks Isn’t the Same as It Used to Be

 By actively threat hunting, teams look for signs of abnormal activity on endpoints that could indicate compromise well before any alerts are generated.
 To quickly detect and respond to threats, suppress intrusion and prevent lateral movement, financial institutions need to collect and analyse endpoint data in near-real-time.
 By doing this they can build up a ‘sight picture’ of attacker behaviour relating to internal movement and external command and control channels.
 Once these anomalies have been detected and analysed they can be communicated to existing control mechanisms and action taken to disrupt and contain the attacker’s kill chain.

-In the age of the digital heist a proactive threat hunting strategy is far more effective at stemming the network invasion, capable of evolving alongside the TTPs used by assailants and stopping their digital tunnelling towards the vault.
-It won’t make such a classic heist movie, but it will put a bit of star power in the hands of CISOs and security teams who really are the lead actors in the fight against cybercrime.
+In the age of the digital bank heist a proactive threat hunting strategy is far more effective at stemming the network invasion, capable of evolving alongside the TTPs used by assailants and stopping their digital tunnelling towards the vault.
+It won’t make such a classic movie, but it will put a bit of star power in the hands of CISOs and security teams who really are the lead actors in the fight against cybercrime.